 Harvey received a Bachelor of Arts degree in Economics from the University of Michigan in 1977.
 He then attended Michigan State University College of Law (then Detroit College of Law), where he was an associate editor of Law Review, and graduated cum laude.

 Professional memberships include the State Bar of Michigan and the Oakland County Bar Association.
 Harvey is a Fellow in the Oakland County Bar Foundation.
-He has been appointed to the Oakland County Bar Association Business Court Committee, and Case Evaluation Committee.
+He has been appointed to the Oakland County Bar Association Business Court Committee, and Case Evaluation Committee which he chairs.